Ford loses $1.28B in 2020, raises electric vehicle spending

 DETROIT (AP) — Ford Motor Co. lost $1.28 billion last year as it dealt with a huge restructuring, a costly recall and a decline in the value of its pension fund.

 But the company said Thursday it is generating strong cash flow and will go all-in on electric vehicles.
-Ford said it would now spend at least $22 billion developing them through 2025, nearly double what it previously announced.
+Ford said it would now spend at least $22 billion developing them from 2016 through 2025, nearly double what it previously announced.

 The automaker said that excluding one-time items, it made 41 cents per share for the year.
 That beat Wall Street estimates of breaking even.
 Revenue for the year was $127.1 billion, down 18% from 2019.
 Analysts expected $128.2 billion in revenue for the year.